The Fumble: Reactions

 On ESPN Classic's "The Fumble, the Story of the 1987 AFC Championship", the Browns' then-head coach Marty Schottenheimer analyzed the play, showing that the fumble was not entirely Byner's fault.
 Schottenheimer stated: "The Browns' wide receiver #84, Webster Slaughter is supposed to take ten steps then block Castille to the outside.
 Instead, he wanted to watch the play."

 Castille said: "I was thinking, 'I got burned the last time I tried to bump-and-run [Slaughter]', so instead I stepped back six-to-eight yards before the snap, so I could better see the play unfold.
 I saw it was a draw play and that Byner had the ball.
 I remember thinking that Byner ran all over us that entire second half, so there was no way I was going to tackle him.
 Instead, I went for the ball the whole time."

 Schottenheimer continued: "Earnest never saw Castille coming.
 Earnest was the reason we were still in the game at that point.
 He had several heroic runs and catches over the course of the second half that allowed us to have a chance to tie the game at 38.
 All of these heroics, unfortunately, were overshadowed by a single draw play from the eight-yard line."

 Dick Enberg, the play-by-play announcer of the broadcast on NBC, noted: "And wasn't it ironic that Denver got the ball back on the two-yard line?
 Wasn't it just one year ago where the Broncos were on their own two before putting together what became 'The Drive'?"

-ESPN.com Page 2 writer Bill Simmons used "The Fumble" as an argument for why the Browns should be considered one of the most cursed franchises in sports.
-He also describes their fan base as "tortured" following this play.
-His article, "The Levels of Losing," appeared January 29, 2010.
+In a January 2010 article, ESPN.com Page 2 writer Bill Simmons used "The Fumble" as an argument for why the Browns should be considered one of the most cursed franchises in sports.

 Aftermath

-Despite being primarily remembered for "The Fumble", Byner had a relatively successful career.
+Despite being primarily remembered for "The Fumble", Byner had a successful career.
 After spending another year with the Browns, he was traded to the Washington Redskins prior to the start of the 1989 season for running back Mike Oliphant.
 In his five seasons with Washington, Byner was selected to play in the Pro Bowl twice (1990, 1991) and won a Super Bowl in the 1991 season.
 In that season's Super Bowl XXVI, he caught a touchdown pass in the second quarter, and the Redskins won, giving him the NFL Championship ring he could not win with the Browns.

 He ended up going back to Cleveland for two more years, and finished his career in 1998, after spending two years with the transplanted Baltimore Ravens.
 In his 14 NFL seasons, Byner rushed for 8,261 yards, caught 512 passes for 4,605 yards, and scored 72 total touchdowns (56 rushing, 15 receiving, one fumble recovery).
 At the time of his retirement, Byner ranked within the NFL's top 30 all-time leaders in rushing attempts, rushing touchdowns, rushing yards, and total yards.